 Detailed rules and procedures for the implementation of our bye-laws are drawn up by our Council.
 For details on rules and procedures download our regulations (PDF).

 Annual Review 2019 (PDF)

 Key governance committees

 The Society is governed by several key committees, ensuring appropriate oversight of our activities by Trustees.
-Details of our Council members are available to download: 2020 Council members (PDF)
+Details of our Council and Executive Committee members are available to download: 2020 Council and Executive Committee members (PDF)

 Our Council, chaired by our President, is our main governing body, managing our income, funds, property and activities.
 Council members comprise honorary officers, including the President, and 24 ordinary members.

 The Society's work is led by honorary officers who work on a day-to-day basis with a member of staff, including four vice presidents.
 Honorary officers are appointed or re-appointed each year by Council, selected from our fellows.
 At least half of the honorary officers must be current or past elected members of the Council.